-FAMU's Coleman part of experiment that may lead to return of sports across America
+FAMU’s Coleman part of experiment that may lead to return of sports across America

 "When we all arrived here, we weren't allowed into our hotel rooms, we all had to stay together and we all took buses over and got our fingers pricked to see if we had the antibodies from COVID to see if we had it in the pas," Coleman recalled.
 "Then, we all got nose swabbed and we've been in quarantine in our hotels and we haven't been able to leave just to make sure."

-Coleman didn't pitch in the first game on Thursday.
-He is playing for Team Unity at the CSBI.
+Coleman didn’t pitch in the first game on Thursday.
+He is playing for Team Unity at the